-All written assignments will include clear guidance in the Assessment Brief on the maximum amount that should be written in order to address the requirements of the assessment task, a 'word limit'.
-If the submission exceeds the stipulated word limit by more than 10%, the submission will only be marked up to and including the additional 10% (i.e. the excess will not be taken into account when awarding a grade for the assignment).
-Abstracts, footnotes, reference lists, bibliographies and appendices are excluded from any word limit requirements (but headings and in-text citations are not).
+All written assignments include clear guidance on the maximum amount that should be written in order to address the requirements of the assessment task (a 'word limit').

+If the submission exceeds the word limit by more than 10%, the submission will only be marked up to and including the additional 10%.
+Anything over this will not be included in the final grade for the item of assessment.

+The penalty for exceeding the word count will be 5 marks per 1,000 words excess (e.g. a 1,000 word assignment would have 5 marks deducted if it were to be between 1,101 and 2,100 words, 10 marks deducted for if it were to be between 2,101 and 3,100 words and so on).

+Abstracts, citations in footnotes, reference lists, bibliographies and appendices are excluded from any word limit requirements.

+In-text citations, embedded quotations, and all headings and titles are included in the word limit.